ceford/cefjdemos-data-jdm-developer/articles/en/developer-information/deploying-an-update-server.md

 </extension>
  ```

-Multiple servers can be defined within the tag.
+Multiple servers can be defined within the `<updateservers>` tag.
 If you have more than
 one update server, you can set a different priority for each.
 In that
 way you can control the order in which the update servers are checked.